Zaghawa people

 Linguistic map of the non-Arab peoples of Darfur, showing the extent of the Zaghawa people in Sudan.

-The Zaghawa people, also called Beri or Zakhawa, are an ethnic group primarily residing in Libya, northeastern Chad, and western Sudan, including Darfur.
+The Zaghawa people, also called Beri or Zakhawa, are an ethnic group inhabiting Libya, northeastern Chad, and western Sudan, including Darfur.

 Zaghawas speak the Zaghawa language, which is an eastern Saharan language.
 They are pastoralists, and a breed of sheep that they herd is called Zaghawa by the Arabs.
 They are nomadic and obtain much of their livelihood through herding cattle, camels and sheep and harvesting wild grains.
 It has been estimated that there are 384,150 people who belong to the Zaghawa ethnicity.

 Names

 The royal history of the Kanem–Bornu Empire, the Girgam, refers to the Zaghawa people as the Duguwa.
 Today, Zaghawa refer to themselves as the Beri, while Arabic speakers and literature refer to them as "Zaghawa".
 In literature related to African ethnic groups, the term Beri (sometimes Kegi) includes Zaghawas, Bideyat, and Bertis peoples, each clustered in different parts of Chad, Sudan and Libya.